 - the lost season ticket is valid for at least a month,

-Can I get a refund if I decide not to travel as my train is delayed?
+Can I get a refund if I decide not to travel as my train is delayed or cancelled?

 I didn’t use my train ticket, and the reason for this was not the fault of the train company.
 Can I get a refund?

-If you have not used a ticket and want a refund then the following applies for different tickets:
+If you have not used a ticket and want a refund then the following applies to different tickets:

-- Ticket types - most Single and Return ticket types can be refunded if they are wholly unused and returned no later than 28 days after the expiry of the ticket’s validity.
-An administration fee is usually raised.
+- Single and Return tickets – most tickets can be refunded if they are wholly unused and returned no later than 28 days after the expiry of the ticket’s validity.
+An administration fee is usually charged.
 Check with the train company or ticket retailer that sold you the ticket.

 - Advance tickets – these are not refundable at all unless the train is delayed or cancelled and you decide not to travel.
 The date of travel can be changed if the booked train has not yet departed and an administration fee and any difference in fare is paid.
 If you choose not to use an Advance ticket at all, other than if the train is delayed or cancelled, it has no refund value.

-If you hand in a season ticket as you no longer intend to use it, the cost of the tickets which you would have had to bought will be deducted from the amount paid and an administration fee will be charged.
-The refund is not calculated on a pro rata basis and towards the end of the ticket, may have little refund value.
+If you hand in a season ticket as you no longer intend to use it, the cost of the tickets which you would have had to buy will be deducted from the amount paid and an administration fee will be charged.
+The refund is not calculated on a pro-rata basis and towards the end of the ticket, may have little refund value.

 I have lost my ticket.
 Can I get it replaced or refunded?